tbrivoalperso/nemo_snow/README.rst

 Getting started
 ===============
-Getting hands on NEMO: first steps are described in detail in the "How to" NEMO users's guide Download, build the environment create the executable, and make a first run are described here: https://sites.nemo-ocean.io/user-guide/
+Getting hands on NEMO: first steps are described in detail in the "How to" NEMO users's guide.
+Download, build the environment create the executable, and make a first run are described here: https://sites.nemo-ocean.io/user-guide/

 A summary on  how to get code dependencies, compile and execute NEMO is also available here